All Episodes

 All right, cool.

-And and you are from uh Lisbon, Kentucky, right?
+And you are from Elizabethtown, Kentucky, right?

-Kentucky, that's right.
+Elizabethtown, Kentucky, that's right.

 All right.

-You sit there, Carl, we'll come back and we'll continue right after this.
+We'll come back and we'll continue right after this.

 Don't go away.

-You're 24 years old, and you're from the millennium generation.
+You're 24 years old, and you're from the Millennium Generation.

-I wanted you I want you to start out exactly as you did.
+I want you to start out exactly as you did.

 Okay.